 Intestinal atresia is a narrowing, blockage, or absence of a portion of the small or large intestine in an infant before they are born.
-It is found that fetal intestinal atresia is caused by a problem with the blood supply to the intestines, such as a blood clot, during development.
+Intestinal atresia can be caused by a problem with the blood supply to the intestines, such as a blood clot, during development.

 If your baby has been diagnosed with intestinal atresia, the SSM Health Cardinal Glennon St. Louis Fetal Care Institute is able to comprehensively monitor and treat this condition, using the safest techniques to treat your child after delivery.

-Surgical repair of the blockage after delivery is the best choice of treatment for this condition.
+Surgical repair of the blockage after delivery is the often the standard of care for this condition.
 After surgery, the prognosis for babies with intestinal atresia is quite good, with most developing normally.

 How Is It Managed and Treated During Pregnancy?